top of page

 If you opt to wait for the next round, you will be first in line behind specific breeding reservations for that next round.

+Buck reservations will take priority over wethers regardless of deposit dates.
+Once the bucks have been picked, I will open up wether picks.
 Wether reservations who roll over into the next round will be first for the wether picks but behind the next round of buck picks.

 The date your kids go home will depend on their birth date and how old you want them to be when they go home.
 We prefer to keep customers within the same “round” so their babies are as close in age as possible.